A Search for Hard X-ray/Soft $\gamma$-ray Emission from SPT-CL J2012-5649 (Abell 3667) Using INTEGRAL/ISGRI: Data Analysis

 After processing individual ScW images, a mosaic image was constructed by combining all four ScWs (\texttt{OBS1\_DoPart2 = 1}).
 The mosaic was generated with pixel spreading enabled (\texttt{OBS1\_PixSpread = 1}), which distributes source photons around a single central peak to enable sub-pixel positioning and thereby improve source localization accuracy.
 To verify the robustness of our results against the choice of energy binning, we repeated the entire analysis using both 2 and 8 logarithmically spaced energy bins.
 The detection results remained consistent across all binning schemes, confirming that our fiducial choice of four energy bands provides an optimal balance between energy resolution and photon statistics.
 In addition, motivated by the rapid decline of the ISGRI effective area above $\sim$100~keV, we performed a dedicated analysis in a reduced 30--100~keV energy band; this also yielded no statistically significant emission, with all signals remaining below the $2\sigma$ level.

-Following image reconstruction, spectral extraction was performed for the cluster position by processing data from the binning level (\texttt{startLevel = BIN\_S}) through the spectral extraction level (\texttt{endLevel = SPE}).
-The same background maps used in the imaging analysis (\texttt{SCW2\_BKG\_I\_isgrBkgDol}) were adopted to ensure consistency in background modeling between imaging and spectral extraction.
-Spectra were extracted for the cluster position using coordinates from the \texttt{isgri\_srcl\_res.fits} catalog generated during the imaging step.
+Following image reconstruction, spectral extraction was performed for the cluster position using the \texttt{spe\_pick} tool, processing data from the binning level (\texttt{startLevel = BIN\_S}) through the spectral extraction level (\texttt{endLevel = SPE}), with the same background maps as the imaging analysis to ensure consistency.
+The extracted spectra confirmed the absence of statistically significant emission at the cluster position, consistent with the image-based upper limits derived in Section~\ref{sec:upperlimits}.

-Spectral properties were extracted using the \texttt{spe\_pick} tool, which produced the summed source spectrum (\texttt{Abell3667\_sum\_pha.fits}), the corresponding rebinned redistribution matrix file (\texttt{Abell3667\_sum\_rbn\_rmf.fits}), and individual per-ScW spectra.
-The spectral extraction accounts for mask coding patterns, detector response, and background modeling using off-source regions in each ScW.
-The RMF, which contains both the energy redistribution matrix and the effective area of the instrument, was automatically generated and rebinned according to the energy binning scheme defined in the imaging analysis.
-For our observations spanning multiple epochs, the tool automatically averaged the relevant RMF files from different revolutions to produce a response matrix appropriate for the entire dataset.
-The per-ScW spectra, while too low in count rates to permit meaningful variability constraints, served as useful consistency checks.

-The significance of potential detections was evaluated using the Test Statistic (TS), which quantifies the likelihood ratio between models with and without a source at the target position~\cite{Manna2024}.
-According to Wilks' theorem~\cite{Wilks1938}, the TS approximately follows a $\chi^2/2$ distribution with degrees of freedom equal to the number of free parameters in the source model~\cite{Mattox1996}.
+The significance of potential detections was evaluated using the Test Statistic (TS), which quantifies the likelihood ratio between models with and without a source at the target position~\citep{Manna2024}.
+According to Wilks' theorem~\citep{Wilks1938}, the TS approximately follows a $\chi^2/2$ distribution with degrees of freedom equal to the number of free parameters in the source model~\citep{Mattox1996}.
 For ISGRI imaging, the detection significance in standard deviations is given by $\sigma = \sqrt{\mathrm{TS}}$, where the TS values are computed directly from the significance maps produced by the \texttt{ii\_skyimage} task.
-We adopted a $5\sigma$ threshold (corresponding to TS~$\approx$~25)~\cite{Lyons2013} for claiming source detection in the imaging analysis.
+We adopted a $5\sigma$ threshold (corresponding to TS~$\approx$~25)~\citep{Lyons2013} for claiming source detection in the imaging analysis.
 As discussed later, no statistically significant emission from Abell~3667 was detected in any of the four energy bands.
 The maximum excess significance occurs in the 30--53~keV band, with a value of $1.96\sigma$, which is well below the threshold required for a credible detection.
 Consequently, flux upper limits were derived using a purely image-based approach, as described in Section~\ref{sec:upperlimits}.